kamranahmedse/developer-roadmap/src/data/roadmaps/docker/content/104-data-persistence/101-volume-mounts.md

 In both examples above, `my-volume` is the name of the volume we created earlier, and `/data` is the path inside the container where the volume will be mounted.

-> For an in-depth exploration of the `-v` and `--mount` flags, consult Docker's official guide on .

 ## Sharing Volumes Between Containers

 To share a volume between multiple containers, simply mount the same volume on multiple containers.
 Here's how to share `my-volume` between two containers running different images: